-From today’s paper on a subject on which the Daily Mail too has been critical of the government’s plans:
+From today’s paper comes this, on a subject on which the Daily Mail too has been critical of the government’s plans:

 A paper by senior Tory MP Andrew Tyrie – a campaigner on human rights – and leading QC Anthony Peto, calls on the government to rewrite its plans to hold court cases covering national security behind closed doors…